 Researchers Believe Down Syndrome Is an Immune System Disorder, Not a Brain Disorder

-A recent study published in Scientific Reports, and publicized by the Global Down Syndrome Foundation earlier this year, is changing the perception of Down syndrome as a brain disorder and categorizing it as immune system dysfunction instead.
+A study published in Scientific Reports, and publicized by the Global Down Syndrome Foundation, is changing the perception of Down syndrome as a brain disorder and categorizing it as immune system dysfunction instead.

 According to Joaquin Espinosa, executive director at the Crnic Institute for Down Syndrome who also worked on the study, intellectual disability related to Down syndrome may be the result of a hyperactive immune system.